varuns23/anomalyDetection_tutorial/README.md

 Jupyter should provide you a local host link you can go to.
 Open that on your machine, the port forwarding should allow you to access the notebook on the remote machine.

 ### Data File Creation
 We have included several basic converter scripts here designed to be used alongside Snakemake.
-If for any reason, you need to recreate the files in `data/`, you will need to be on an XRootD capable machine/account.
+If for any reason, you need to recreate the files in `data/`, you will need to be on an XRootD-capable machine/account.
 The files can be created via a simple snakemake command (but may take some time).
 The ROOT files can be removed later.

 ### Note: